Resource & Documentation Centre Officer

-Applicants are requested not to attach any supporting documents at this stage, e.g. copies of ID cards, diplomas, evidence of previous professional experience, etc. Only candidates invited to an interview will be asked to present copies of these documents for verification.
-Applications will not be returned to candidates but will be kept on file by the Institute in line with its data protection guidelines.
+Applicants are requested not to attach any supporting documents at this stage (e.g. copies of ID cards, diplomas, evidence of previous professional experience, etc).
+Only candidates invited to an interview will be asked to present copies of these documents for verification.
+Applications will not be returned to candidates but will be kept on the file by the Institute in line with its data protection guidelines.

 Please note that the time period between the closing date for the submission of applications and the end of the process to short list candidates for the interview may take several weeks.

 The place of employment shall be Vilnius, Lithuania.
-For reasons related to the Institute’s operational requirements, the chosen candidate will be expected to be available at short notice.
-An AD 6 Temporary Agent contract under Article 2f pursuant to the conditions of employment of other servants of the European Communities shall be offered, subject to a nine month probation period.
-The duration of the contract will be three years and may be renewed.
+For reasons related to the Institute’s operational requirements, the chosen candidate will be required to be available at short notice.
+S/he will be offered a temporary agent's contract under Article 2 (a) of the Conditions of employment of other servants of the European Communities and will be engaged at grade AD 7 subject to a six month probation period.
+The duration of the initial contract will be five years.
+The initial contract may be renewed.

 The job holder will be required to enter into a commitment to act independently in the public interest and to make complete declarations of any direct or indirect interests that might be considered prejudicial to his/her independence.
 Candidates must confirm their willingness to do so in their application.